You are not logged in.

 Make sure to get the one from fasttrack & not stable, or VirtualBox will complain about old additions when used.

-sudo apt-get install virtualbox-guest-additions-iso -t bullseye-fasttrack
+sudo apt-get install virtualbox-guest-additions-iso -t bookworm-fasttrack

 We've been added to the vboxusers group, & some features won't work till we've logged out & back in, so logout & back in, or reboot.